 The Low-Fat, Plant-Based, Whole-Food Diet

 The one diet that consistently amplifies the benefits of OMAD is a low-fat, plant-based, whole-food diet.
-Combined with One Meal A Day (or other forms of intermittent fasting), and daily exercise, this powerful diet can enhance your health, promote weight loss, and boost your fitness, while drastically reducing your risk for chronic disease.
+Combined with One Meal A Day (or other forms of intermittent fasting), and daily exercise, this powerful diet can enhance your health, promote weight loss, and boost your fitness and energy, while drastically reducing your risk for chronic disease.

 Five Days of Low-Fat, Plant-Based, Whole-Food OMAD